-- not be a substantial shareholder of the company or an officer of, or be otherwise associated directly with a substantial shareholder of the company; - not be employed in an executive capacity with the company in the last three years or been a director after ceasing to hold such employment; - not within the last three years been a principal of, professional adviser or a consultant to the company or an employee materially associated with the service provider, whose annual billings to the company represent more than 1% of the company's annual revenue or more than 5% of the professional advisor's or consultant's total annual billings; - not be a supplier or customer of the company or an officer of, or otherwise associated directly with a supplier or customer whose annual billings to the company represent more than 1% of the company's annual revenue or more than 5% of the supplier's or customer's total annual revenue: - not have a material contractual relationship with the company other than as director of the company; - not been on the board for a period which could materially interfere with the director's ability to act in the best interests of the company; and - is otherwise free from any interest and any business or other relationship which could, or could reasonably be perceived to, materially interfere with the director's ability to act in the best interests of the company.
+- not be a supplier or customer of the Company or an officer of, or otherwise associated directly with a supplier or customer whose annual billings to the Company represent more than 1% of the Company's annual revenue or more than 5% of the supplier's or customer's total annual revenue; - not have a material contractual relationship with the Company other than as Director of the Company; - not been on the Board for a period which could materially interfere with the Director's ability to act in the best interests of the Company; and - is otherwise free from any interest and any business or other relationship which could, or could reasonably be perceived to, materially interfere with the Director's ability to act in the best interests of the Company.

-Eugene Fung, a non-executive director of the company, is a partner with the law firm Thomson Geer Lawyers (previously Thomsons Lawyers).
-Thomson Geer Lawyers annual billings to the company represent less than 1% of the company's annual revenue and less than 5% of that firm's total annual billings.
-The legal services provided by Thomson Geer Lawyers during the year were general in nature and included the preparation and review of notices for the company's annual general meeting, advice in relation to workplace employment and health and safety practices and conveyancing.
-The procurement of the services was not influenced by Eugene Fung and was requested and controlled by the company's management team.
-Eugene Fung did not perform any of the legal work or services for the company and did not communicate with the engaged lawyers on matters and work being performed for the company at an executive or operational level.
-The board considers that Eugene Fung satisfies the criteria for independence as set out in the company's Corporate Governance Statement and is an independent director.
+Eugene Fung, a Non-Executive Director of the Company, is a partner with the law firm Thomson Geer Lawyers.
+Thomson Geer Lawyers annual billings to the Company represent less than 1% of the Company's annual revenue and less than 5% of that firm's total annual billings.
+The legal services provided by Thomson Geer Lawvers during the year were general in nature and included the preparation and review of notices for the Company's annual general meeting, advice regarding the banking syndicate restructure, assistance in relation to workplace employment and health and safety practices and conveyancing.
+The procurement of the services was not influenced by Eugene Fung and was requested and controlled by the Company's management team.
+Eugene Fung did not perform any of the legal work or services for the Company and did not communicate with the engaged lawyers on matters and work being performed for the Company at an executive or operational level.
+The Board considers that Eugene Fung satisfies the criteria for independence as set out in the Company's Corporate Governance Statement and is an independent Director.